Existence and uniqueness of solutions of unsteady Darcy-Brinkman problem for modelling miscible reactive flows in porous media: Introduction

 where $\boldsymbol{\eta}$ represents the unit outward normal vector to the boundary \(\partial \Omega\).
 The first condition is due to the no-slip boundary condition, and the second condition is due to the impermeability of the boundary.
 Additionally, the initial conditions for the equations \eqref{eq:continuity}--\eqref{eq:transport} are given as:

 The remainder of the paper is organized as follows.
 We introduce necessary function spaces and the weak formulation of the problem \eqref{eq:continuity} -- \eqref{eq:transport} in Section \ref{sec:function_spaces}.
-Section \ref{sec: main_result} develops necessary lemmas and establishes the proof of the main result --- existence and uniqueness of the weak solutions.
-Finally, we discussed some special cases of the mobility function $F(C(\mathbf x, t))$ in section \eqref{sec:special_cases}, followed by the concluding remarks in \S \ref{sec: conclusion}.
+Section \ref{sec: main_result} develops necessary lemmas and establishes the proof of the main result --- existence and uniqueness of the weak solutions and long-time behaviour of the solute concentration.
+Section \eqref{sec:special_cases} discusses some special cases of the mobility function $F(C)$.
+Finally, numerical results demonstrating behaviour of solute concentration in agreement with theoretical estimates are presented in Section \eqref{sec:numerical}, followed by the concluding remarks in Section \ref{sec: conclusion}.